-The word motivation is not only a hot topic, buzz word or twitter trend, it is a word that when broken down can truly give us a guide to finding our inner fuel to achieving our goals.
-The simple definition can be found in any dictionary; Merriam-Webster’s online dictionary defines motivation as “the act or process of motivating.” (http://www.merriam-webster.com/dictionary/motivation) This definition really only opens up more questions, so let’s move to the root word of motivation – motive.
+The word motivation is a hot topic, buzz word and Twitter trend.
+It is a word that when you break it down can give you a guide to finding your fuel to achieving our goals.
+The simple definition is found in any dictionary.
+Merriam-Webster’s online dictionary defines motivation as “the act or process of motivating.” (http://www.merriam-webster.com/dictionary/motivation) This definition really only opens up more questions.
+So let’s move to the root word of motivation – motive.
 Motive is defined as “something (as a need or desire) that causes a person to act.” (http://www.merriam-webster.com/dictionary/motive) Ah – ha!
 Now we are getting somewhere.

-When it comes to finding motivation to achieve our goals there are some of us who just naturally have it and then there are others who struggle to locate and embrace it.
-As a person who is always highly motivated, I do find there are certain days where I wonder where my motivation has disappeared to.
-It is on these days I question if there is a way to actually measure my motivation levels in comparison to others days; outside of a knowing I feel more or less motivated.
+When it comes to finding motivation to achieve our goals there are some of us who just naturally have it.
+And then there are others who struggle to locate and embrace it.
+As a person who has a high level of motivation.
+I do find there are certain days where I wonder where my motivation has disappeared to.
+It is on these days I question if there is a way to actually measure my motivation levels in comparison to others days.
+Outside of a knowing I feel more or less motivated.

 Outside of these two perspectives, is there another way to learn how to measure motivation?
 Simply put … yes.
 This is done by actually looking at and recognizing the type or quality of action steps the highly motivated individuals take versus those that lack motivation to reach their goals.

-We also know that a goal has no power on its own but combine the passion and strong desire of the individual who seeks to achieve the goal then you begin to recognize the strength of their motivation and the power behind the goal.
+We also know a goal has no power on its own.
+But combine the passion and strong desire of the individual who seeks to achieve the goal.
+Then you begin to recognize the strength of their motivation and the power behind the goal.